 Chapter 16.
-It’s All About The Challenge
+The Importance of Challenge

 Marcus Guest

-6 min readApr 15, 2024
+4 min readApr 15, 2024

 --

-Fig.43: The Zeno map
+Fig.49: The Zeno map

 “Frisland” can be seen bottom left

-During the second world war Winston Churchill, the British Prime Minister, was inspecting an artillery unit.
-The unit was running a firing drill and Churchill was impressed with the speed of the four-man team as it loaded and fired a large gun hitched to the back of a truck.
-However, he noticed a fifth man, uninvolved in proceedings, standing off to the side.
-“What’s his role?”
-Churchill asked the artillery unit’s officer.
-“That’s the fifth man, sir” replied the officer, but could offer little more.
-“Fifth man’s always been there, sir” he added.
+During the second world war, the British Prime Minister, Winston Churchill, was observing an artillery unit conducting a firing drill.
+Churchill expressed his satisfaction with the speed that the four-man team loaded and fired their large gun.
+But he also noticed a fifth man, uninvolved in proceedings, standing off to the side.

-1. What’s not clear to you on this map?
+1. What’s unclear on this map?

 --